santoshborate/solid-principles/readme.md

 **Example:**

-Imagine you use an external library which contains a class Car.
+Imagine you use an external library which contains a class `Car`.
 The Car has a method brake.
 In its base implementation, this method only slows down the car but you also want to turn on the brake lights.
 You would create a subclass of Car and override the method brake.
-After calling the original method of the super class, you can call your own turnOnBrakeLights method.
+After calling the original method of the super class, you can call your own `turnOnBrakeLights` method.
 This way you have extended the Car‘s behavior without touching the original class from the library.

 # 3. Liskov Substitution Principle